appwrite-octernship/devrel-task-1/README.md

 - Each video must be between 15 minutes to 60 minutes range
 - The videos goal is to help new developers onboard with Appwrite making a simple to-do app and be able to follow along to video instructions
 - Don't worry about intro/outro assets, just the main content on how to build the app
+- You don't need to mention the video is for github octernship
+- Don't worry too much on video/sound quality, we are looking for how you explain technical information
+- Video must be in English

 ### Task submission